Perfect kernel of generalized Baumslag-Solitar groups: Perfect kernel

 \section{Perfect kernel}

-With the tools we introduced, we are now able to describe the perfect kernel of a GBS group $\Gamma$ acting on its Bass-Serre tree $\mathcal{A}$ with infinite cyclic edge and vertex stabilizers such that the quotient graph of groups $\mathcal{H} = \Gamma \backslash \mathcal{A}$ is finite and reduced, and to study the dynamics induced by the action by conjugation on it.
+With the tools we introduced, we are now able to describe the perfect kernel of a non-amenable GBS group $\Gamma$, and to study the dynamics induced by the action by conjugation on it.